Threat model analysis

 KES private keys

-- KES key is present only on BP Node but needs to be shared with both the cardano-node process and the mithril-signer process
+The KES key is present only on the block-producing (BP) node but needs to be shared with both the

-- KES keys are needed by mithril-signer in order to sign verification key along with an operational certificate which authenticates the key from this stake pool id
+to sign a verification key along with an operational certificate that authenticates the key for this stake pool ID. -

-- confidentiality: Yes (Capturing KES private keys allows an attacker to impersonate a registered SPO on-chain and produce blocks on his behalf until they are rotated)
+Capturing KES private keys allows an attacker to impersonate a registered SPO on-chain and produce blocks on its behalf until the keys are rotated. -

-- integrity: Yes (Rotating a compromised KES key is a time-consuming process which can take place even if the associated KES period has not passed completely.
-See https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/stake-pool-operations/7_KES_period.md)
+Rotating a compromised KES key is a time-consuming process that can be carried out even if the associated KES period has not fully passed.
+See KES period docs. -

 Block diffusion

-Block diffusion process ensures the timely diffusion of blocks, both those produced "locally" and those received from upstream peers
+Block diffusion ensures the timely propagation of blocks that are produced locally or received from upstream peers.

-- confidentiality: No (block diffusion happens in the open)
+- Confidentiality: No (block diffusion happens openly on the network)

 Block production